 “About 90 days after my surgery, I developed angina,” Davio says, which is chest pain or pressure that you feel when your heart muscle does not get enough blood.

 The blockage had returned.
-That’s when Dennis Friedman, M.D., director of cardiology and cardiovascular rehabilitation at Shady Grove Adventist Hospital, recommended a nonsurgical option: enhanced external counterpulsation, or EECP.
+That’s when Dennis Friedman, M.D., director of cardiology and cardiovascular rehabilitation at Adventist HealthCare Shady Grove Medical Center, recommended a nonsurgical option: enhanced external counterpulsation, or EECP.

 “During EECP, pressure cuffs are placed on the legs and buttocks,” Dr. Friedman explains.
 “The cuffs are timed to inflate and deflate with each heartbeat.
 This milks blood to the heart, improving blood flow and circulation.”

-Davio underwent 35 one-hour treatment sessions at Shady Grove Adventist Hospital, which houses the only hospital-based EECP program in Montgomery County.
+Davio underwent 35 one-hour treatment sessions at Adventist HealthCare Shady Grove Medical Center, which houses the only hospital-based EECP program in Montgomery County.

 “Once I got acclimated to the cuffs, it was a piece of cake,” he says.
 “I’ve been in the gym ever since, increasing the intensity of my exercise regimen.”